 What I didn’t like

 While the fleece cuffs feel amazing against the skin and easily accommodate my rather thick wool gloves, they do get a little less than comfortable when paired with a smart watch.
-They tend to bunch up on the elbow side of the the wrist, or just compress the watch band into the skin underneath, which isn’t very comfortable.
+They tend to bunch up on the elbow side of the wrist, or just compress the watch band into the skin underneath, which isn’t very comfortable.
 It is a little worse when combing the sleeves, gloves and a watch as there is really no way to accommodate all three.
-It is minor issue and I have mostly gotten used to it, but it’s worth mentioning with smart watches becoming more and more common on the trail.
+It is a minor issue and I have mostly gotten used to it, but it’s worth mentioning with smart watches becoming more and more common on the trail.